 If you’re looking for a reason to go all out with your makeup, why not choose prom?
 Co-ordinate your blue dress with blue accessories and even blue makeup!
 Oceanic eyeshadow is a catwalk staple at Fashion Weeks around the world – and it’s not hard to see why.
-It is a dramatic, scene-stealing colour that commands attention.
+It is a dramatic, scene-stealing color that commands attention.
 Keep it intense with a matte shade – adding a little complimentary brown in the crease to give your eyes dimension – and black winged eyeliner.
 If you’re going all out, add a matte liquid lipstick in a pinky-brown hue and an ultra shimmery highlighter.

 14. Prom Makeup for Pastel Colour Dress

 The softness of a pastel dress calls for an equally soft makeup.
 Choose understated shades that subtly contour your features, then add a summer glow with a highlighter.
 A little on your inner eye corners will make your eyes look bigger and give you a ‘lit from within’ look.
-Meanwhile, a little on the tip of your nose and Cupid’s bow will draw attention to the centre of your face for a flattering finish.
+Meanwhile, a little on the tip of your nose and Cupid’s bow will draw attention to the center of your face for a flattering finish.
 Finally, add an on-trend slick of lip gloss and a fresh peachy blush.

 15. Prom Makeup for Green Dress